Learning Is in Our Nature

 • Farm Team

 The KUA Farm Team practices sustainable agriculture on campus.
-Students raise hogs and chickens, construct animal housing, tend a hydroponics greenhouse, and raise seasonal field crops.
+Students raise hogs, sheep, and chickens, construct animal housing, and raise seasonal field crops.
 The Pork Project is our flagship program.
 Food waste from the dining hall is fed to pigs, offsetting up to 15 tons of CO2 emissions annually and generating a positive cash flow for the club.
 Farm Team data are incorporated into the science curriculum, and the team's work helps raise community awareness about sustainable food production.

 • Solar energy is part of KUA's sustainability efforts.